lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 When I work in a global company, I need to join a lot of online meetings.
 My housemates too.
 They are not my direct colleagues.
 They work in other apartments.
 They sometimes warn me that my voice is too loud.
 However, If I need to go outside the meeting room every time, it is very inconvenient.

 I think if we can make mask microphones, it will help a lot in these situations.
 So I can wear a mask microphone, so my voice will not spread to nearby seats.
+As its name implies, this kind of microphone looks like a mask, the typical N95 mask.